DOC'S BOOKS &ARTICLES

 #790- In The Beginning: a lighter weight Dimmick Plains rifle in 50 caliber with one inch straight octagon barrel, the usual Dimmick breeching, under-rib with 2 pipes, open sights, English Drip Bar percussion lock (many Dimmicks had them), Brass furniture on a cherry stock stained dark with aqua fortis.
 There will also be a DST and an iron fore-end cap.
 More photos to follow.

-791- You seeing the conception of a Triple Wender, a three barreled percussion rollover combination with a 12 bore shotgun, a 62 caliber rifle and a 50 caliber rifle, both rifles for patch and round ball.
+791- You are visualizing the adventure of a Triple Wender, a three barreled percussion rollover combination with a 12 bore shotgun, a 62 caliber rifle and a 50 caliber rifle, both rifles for patch and round ball.
 Barrels are 26" long and roll around a central axis, with a spring loaded lock just to the front of the trigger guard.
 Each barrel has its own ramrod.
-All barrels will have rifle sights, including the shotgun, so you can use it with ball, too.
-There will be an interchangable choke as well.
-The lock is back action with all iron furniture.
-Watch for more pics as the parts are collected and the gun is assembled.
+All barrels have rifle front sights, both rifle barrels have fixed rear sights but the shotgun does not.
+There is an interchangable choke in the shotgun barrel.
+The lock is back action with all iron furniture except a German silver sideplate opposite the lock..
+Watch for more pics as the gun is completed.
 POR OBO

 This is a hunting gun.
 As such it won't be fancy, just functionally elegant.
 Well.
-I intended to use a peice of plain wood to match a plain gun, but this chunk of elegant walnut fell into my hands.
+Maybe.
+I had intended to use a piece of plain walnut to match a plain hunting gun, but this short chunk of elegant walnut fell into my hands.
 Now I'm going to have to match the gun to the wood.
 Oh dear!
 Such a challange.
 What I'll do for the art of it.

 Coming sometime (sooner or later) in no order of appearance